1. Why use this guide?

 8. Records in other archives

-Search for surviving working plans (where record plans do not survive), valuation books and associated forms at local record offices using the following search engines:
+Search our catalogue for surviving working plans (where record plans do not survive), valuation books and associated forms at local record offices.
+Refine your results using the filters.

 9. Further reading